-When the final whistle sounded in East Yorkshire there was still plenty of time left at Vicarage Road because of a first-half injury and one goal would have seen the Hornets finish second.
+When the final whistle sounded in East Yorkshire there was still plenty of time left at Vicarage Road because of a first-half injury and one Hornets goal would have seen them finish second.

 Yet it was Brian McDermott's men who would get the goal which gave Leeds a 2-1 win and sparked joyous celebrations for Bruce and his men back in the bowels of their stadium.

-Team-mate George Boyd was one of those who hid in the changing rooms.
+Tigers forward George Boyd was one of those who hid in the changing rooms.
 He said: "I couldn't watch it.
-Leeds have done us a massive favour and well done to them for putting on a show.
-They could have easily thrown it in but they did us a favour."
+Leeds have done us a massive favour and well done to them for putting on a show."

 - Sports & Recreation